jcvanelst/zep-hvf-babylab/README.md

 	- As soon as tokens in a trial's token sequence have been repeated a (configurable) maximum amount, the trial ends.
 In the habituation phase, this means each sequence of 12 can be played a maximum of three times.
-In the tetsing phase (tokentuples, hence 2 tokens), this means that eacht tuple can be repeated a maximum of 18 times.
+In the testing phase (tokenpairs), this means that eacht pair can be repeated a maximum of 18 times.

 During a trial, a single image (visual) is always accompanied by an amount of speech sounds.
 In the multiple speaker vesion, this means that one image is being viewed, while clearly different voices are being played.

 # Input
 The `stimuli` directory contains are csv files which are used for the fixation